discoveryjs/scan-fs/README.md

 - **onError**

   Type: `function(error)` or `null`
-  Default: `error => console.error('...', error)`
+  Default: `null`

   A handler that is used when an error is occuring during FS scan or file processing.
-By default errors output in `stderr`, that's can be disabled by passing another function or a falsy value.
-Errors also can be reached by `errors` field of a result (i.e. `files.errors`).
+By default nothing happens, but adds to errors `array` which can be reached by `errors` field of a result.

 A **rule** is an object with following fields (all are optional):